See how Quantive can help you achieve more of your strategy.

 Value Chain Analysis was popularized by Professor Michael Porter of Harvard Business School in his 1985 book, "Competitive Advantage: Creating and Sustaining Superior Performance."
 Porter introduced this framework to help businesses analyze their internal processes, breaking them down into primary and support activities.

-When to use Value Chain Analysis
+When should you use Value Chain Analysis?

-• Drive efficiency: Helps identify inefficiencies and areas for improvement.
+- Drive efficiency: Helps identify inefficiencies and areas for improvement.

-• Boost customer value: Provides insights into how each stage contributes to the final product or service.
+- Boost customer value: Provides insights into how each stage contributes to the final product or service.

-• Gain a competitive edge: Helps analyze where value is created within your operations and leverage this knowledge for strategic advantage.
+- Gain a competitive edge: Helps analyze where value is created within your operations and leverage this knowledge for strategic advantage.

-• Respond to market changes: Enables your business to adapt quickly by reevaluating and adjusting processes and strategies.
+- Respond to market changes: Enables your business to adapt quickly by reevaluating and adjusting processes and strategies.

-• Develop or refine strategic plans: Offers detailed insights into how various activities contribute to your strategic goals, aiding in effective decision-making and resource allocation.
+- Develop or refine strategic plans: Offers detailed insights into how various activities contribute to your strategic goals, aiding in effective decision-making and resource allocation.

 Value Chain Analysis example: McDonald's move toward health and sustainability